Delaware LLC Formation 2026: $110 Filing Fee + $300/yr Franchise Tax and the Court of Chancery Edge

 Complete Fee Schedule with Expedited Options

-The base Certificate of Formation filing fee is $90.
-Delaware offers four tiers of expedited processing, each added on top of the base fee:
+The base Certificate of Formation filing fee is $110 (it rose from $90 on August 1, 2024).
+Delaware offers several tiers of expedited processing, each added on top of the base fee:

-- Standard processing: $90 total — typically 3–5 business days
+- Standard processing: $110 total — typically a few business days

-Practical Tip: The same-day option at $140 total is the sweet spot for most founders.
+Practical Tip: The same-day option at $210 total is the sweet spot when you need a filed certificate fast.
 The 2-hour and 1-hour tiers are primarily used by law firms closing time-sensitive transactions.
 Standard processing works fine if you're not in a rush.

 Registered Agent Requirement